SeneGence is a popular cosmetic MLM that is posing to do big things.

 Plus, your start-up costs are huge if you really want to go all out.
 You’ll need to have samples of every color, which will cost hundreds.

 The only way to make good money here is to already have a following in place that will open up their wallets and sign a contract every time you recommend it.
 If you’re a famous beauty blogger, a YouTube makeup artist, or a super popular instagrammer with 20k+ followers, go for it.
-This could be a good opportunity to make some money.
+This could be a decent opportunity to make money online.

 But if you’ve got a following that big, there are ways to make a lot more without dropping your dignity.